GROWTH. TRANSFER. LEGACY.

 10 LESSONS FROM 10 YEARS IN 10 MARKETS

-The Exit Planning Exchange is a unique business network that held its first meeting just over 10 years ago.
-Our goal has always been to be the ideal network for a very defined group of people: professional advisors to privately-held businesses in the lower middle market.
-Today, we have 10 Chapters in markets across the U.S. with 600 members.
+The Exit Planning Exchange is a unique business network that aims to be the ideal network for a very defined group of people: professional advisors to privately-held businesses in the lower middle market.
+In our first 10 years, we grew to 10 Chapters in markets across the U.S. with over 600 members.
 Along the way, we've learned important lessons applicable to anyone looking to build their own ideal business network.
 Here are 10 of the most important lessons we’ve learned.

 The first lesson is completely counter-intuitive: You can't build a network for business if your only intention is just to get new business.
 It’s counterintuitive because a business network should, by definition, help your business.
 While that has to be part of what you're looking for when you design your ideal network, it’s more complicated than that.